-- 2.58 The county council is the highway and transport authority in Cumbria and in that capacity has worked with the city council to help identify transport infrastructure improvements needed to enable development to take place while minimising detrimental impacts of traffic growth on safety, the local economy and environment. - 2.59 The county council's local committee for Carlisle manages an annual investment programme for the maintenance of the highway network and improvements to traffic management through parking and speed controls.
-However, any additional, new infrastructure will need to be funded from this local maintenance budget and commuted sums will be required to provide future maintenance of new infrastructure. - 2.60 Any new infrastructure within the highway or becoming adopted highway will require the approval of the county council and must meet the council's design and construction requirements.
-Works to improve the highway and transport network may be carried out by the county council's own teams, the council's contractors or by others with the consent of the county council.
+2.58 The county council is the highway and transport authority in Cumbria and in that capacity has worked with the city council to help identify transport infrastructure improvements needed to enable development to take place while minimising detrimental impacts of traffic growth on safety, the local economy and environment.

-2.61 Improvements to trunk roads will be the responsibility of the Highways Agency.
+- 2.59 The county council's local committee for Carlisle manages an annual investment programme for the maintenance of the highway network and improvements to traffic management through parking and speed controls.
+The county council requires commuted sums to be provided in respect of future maintenance costs for any additional highway infrastructure on the existing network and in some circumstances, the provision of new highway. - 2.60 Any new infrastructure within the highway or becoming adopted highway will require the approval of the county council and must meet the council's design and construction requirements.
+Works to improve the highway and transport network may be carried out by the county council's own teams, the council's contractors or by others with the consent of the county council. - 2.61 Improvements to trunk roads will be the responsibility of the Highways England.